-A relatively little known about southern Thai dish, for westerners at least, the Pak Lieng uses leaves from a tree growing in the south of Thailand.
-A suitable substitute to use would be kale!
+A relatively little known about this southern Thai leaf, for westerners at least.
+The Pak Lieng tree grows only in the south of Thailand.
+This is our homage to the great Pak Lieng

 1 Handful (Handful and a half)